 So, what all of that means is the possibility of a trip like one I did recently.
 I was travelling to the UK for 2 days, on my own and on business.
 I didn’t need luggage, and because I was on my own, I didn’t need to book a seat.
 The return flight cost me less than the 24 hour car hire I did when I got there!
 15 years ago, I simply couldn’t have made the trip.

-But ignoring that trip, we have done more than 20 flights over the last 12 months, and we always pre-book our seats, because we want to sit together, we always take luggage and we often travel at peak times, like half term.
+But ignoring that trip, we average more than 20 flights a year, and we always pre-book our seats, because we want to sit together, we always take luggage and we often travel at peak times, like half term.

 Even with the additional charges, and at peak time, the cost is always well below what we used to pay 15 years ago.